sandhawke/crosscloud/overview.md

 Building a system with the right properties is not enough.
 It has to be something that is easy enough to implement that it ends up widely deployed, as the only system like this.
 Imagine if instead of the Internet, we had several different global networks, and you could only reach the people on the same one.
 (Some of us remember those days, with BITNET, uucp, etc.)

 This means people working toward the crosscloud vision need to work together to reach consensus on the protocols.
-And before consensus is reached, people need to plan on updating their software in place.
+And during the time before consensus is reached, people will need to keep updating their software.
+At some point along the way, Crosscloud may need to merge with similar systems for the benefit of the users.

 At this point, the [Linked Data](http://en.wikipedia.org/wiki/Linked_data) technology stack is being used and extended to build crosscloud systems, with standards work being done at W3C.
-We view the crosscloud vision as a driving use case for Linked Data, but there are other uses for Linked Data, and it's not out of the question for crosscloud functionality to be provided with non-Linked Data technologies.
+We view the crosscloud vision as one of the driving use cases for Linked Data.

 ### 3. Ecosystem